SilvestriStefano/silvestristefano/README.md

 ✨ In am bilingual: Italian :it: and English :us:

-👀 Fun fact: I enjoy juggling :circus_tent: and jigsaw puzzles
+👀 Fun fact: I enjoy juggling :circus_tent: and puzzles

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/stefano-silvestri-phd/)
 <!--